 10.9 No Fiduciary Relationship.
 The Company hereby acknowledges that each Underwriter is acting solely as underwriter, and the QIU is acting solely as a "qualified independent underwriter" within the meaning of FINRA Rule 5121, in connection with the Offering of the Securities.
 The Company further acknowledges that the Underwriters and the QIU are acting pursuant to a contractual relationship created solely by this Agreement entered into on an arm's length basis and in no event do the parties intend that the Underwriters or the QIU act or be responsible as a fiduciary to the Company, its management, shareholders, creditors or any other person in connection with any activity that the Underwriters or the QIU may undertake or have undertaken in furtherance of the Offering of the Securities, either before or after the date hereof.
-The Representative on its own behalf and on behalf of the Underwriters, and the QIU hereby each expressly disclaims any fiduciary or similar obligations to the Company, either in connection with the transactions contemplated by this Agreement to that effect.
+The Representative on its own behalf and on behalf of the Underwriters, and the QIU hereby each expressly disclaims any fiduciary or similar obligations to the Company, either in connection with the transactions contemplated by this Agreement or any matters leading up to such transactions, and the Company hereby confirms its understanding and agreement to that effect.
 The Company, the Representative on its own behalf and on behalf of the Underwriters, and the QIU agree that they are each responsible for making their own independent judgments with respect to any such transactions, and that any opinions or views expressed by the Underwriters or the QIU to the Company regarding such transactions, including but not limited to any opinions or views with respect to the price or market for the Company's securities, do not constitute advice or recommendations to the Company.
-The Company hereby waives and releases, to the fullest extent permitted by law, any claims that the Company may have against the Underwriters or the QIU with respect to any breach or alleged breach of any fiduciary or similar duty to the Company in connection with the transactions contemplated by this Agreement or any matters leading up to such transactions.
+The Company hereby waives and releases, to the fullest extent permitted by law, any claims that the Company may have against the Underwriters or the QIU with respect to any breach or alleged breach of any fiduciary or similar duty to the Company in connection with the transactions contemplated by this Agreement or any matters